 Drawn to abandoned buildings and places reclaimed by nature, she mixes these elements into the fiction she creates.
 Environmental issues and support of animal welfare also find their way into her stories.

-Movies: Aliens and Train to Busan
+Movies: Aliens, Shaun of the Dead, Blood Red Sky, and Train to Busan

 TV: Stranger Things, The Office, Super Store

 Anime Series: Sailor Moon and Kabaneri of the Iron Fortress

 Manga: Peach Girl, Cardcaptor Sakura, and Mint Chocolate Chip

 Manhwa: 13th Boy